Welcome to the Knowledge Hub

 Find out moreHow to assess activities and cooperative approaches?

-Explore how to evaluate Article 6 activities to successfully leverage cooperative approaches and capitalise on carbon market opportunities
+Learn how to evaluate Article 6 activity potential to effectively leverage cooperative approaches and deliver enhanced mitigation outcomes

 Find out moreWhat is the Voluntary Carbon Market?

-The voluntary carbon market (VCM) enables companies, private individuals and organisations to contribute to mitigation efforts and support sustainable development with the sale and purchase of carbon credits.
-The demand for carbon credits on the VCM is mostly driven by non-state actors who wish to contribute to climate action outside of mandatory carbon pricing instruments and to make claims associated to their climate impacts.
-Different privately managed carbon crediting programmes such as Verra (formerly Verified Carbon Standard) and Gold Standard issue carbon credits in the VCM.
+The voluntary carbon market (VCM) enables companies, individuals, and organisations to support climate mitigation and sustainable development with the sale and purchase of carbon credits.
+Demand for carbon credits in the VCM is primarily driven by non-state actors who wish to contribute to climate action beyond mandatory carbon pricing mechanisms and make claims about their climate impact.
+Private carbon crediting programmes, such as Verra (formerly Verified Carbon Standard) and Gold Standard, issue carbon credits within the VCM.

-Refer to our VCM Knowledge Hub page to learn more about crediting programmes, types of credits, associated claims, best practices as well as integrity initiatives.
+Visit our VCM Knowledge Hub page to learn more about crediting programmes, types of credits, associated claims, best practices, integrity initiatives and how governments can regulate the VCM.

-Countries have a variety of climate policy instruments at their disposal to acheive the mitigation and adaptation objectives outlined in their NDC.
-Implementing these policies demands significant financial resources to tackle identified needs and implement strategies customised to achieve national targets.
-Climate finance, in its broadest definition, refers to local, national, or transnational financing derived from public, private, and alternative sources of funding.
-It serves as one avenue for countries to support efforts in climate change mitigation and adaptation.
+Countries have a range of climate policy instruments at their disposal to meet the mitigation and adaptation goals outlined in their NDCs.
+Implementing these policies requires substantial financial resources to address identified needs and carry out strategies tailored to achieve national targets.
+In its broadest sense, climate finance refers to funding from local, national, or transnational sources, including public, private, and alternative financing.
+It provides essential support for countries in advancing climate change mitigation and adaptation efforts.

-Access the Climate Finance Knowledge Hub page to learn more about financial mechanisms, initiatives in the subregion and the integration of climate and carbon finance.
+Visit our Climate Finance Knowledge Hub page to learn more about available financial mechanisms, (sub)regional initiatives, and the integration of climate and carbon finance to support national emission reduction efforts and contribute to global climate goals.

 Explore Carbon Pricing Approaches in West Africa